HIPAA Frequently Asked Questions

 10) Individual Rights: How may a subject amend his/her medical information?

 Under the Privacy Rule, individuals may amend protected health information to which they have access.
 There will not be a separate amending process for investigators.
 Investigators must be able to refer subjects to the appropriate institutional office for processing of a request for amendment.
-Specifics about such referral are being developed.
+For more information see the Partners policy 'Patient Rights: Access and Amendment to Protected Health Information' (PHS internal only link)

 11) Individual Rights: What is the accounting/tracking system?